 Before you make them, let’s first explore what they are.
 Translating as ‘wedge’, they are a traditional Mexican dish consisting of a tortilla topped with a filling, then folded and eaten by hand.

 Sometimes people get confused between fajitas and tacos.
 Fajitas are strips of cooked meat with onions and peppers rolled up in a flour tortilla.
 Tacos contain shredded, grilled or ground meat, with cold veggies added, in a hard or soft tortilla carrier.
 They tend to be smaller than fajitas and they are simply folded in half to hold the filling.

 Much of the debate around Tacos is centred around the carrier.
 Whether it should be crunchy or soft and whether it should be made from corn or wheat.
 Here there are no right or wrongs.
 It’s true that in Mexico soft corn versions would be the most common, the only thing you really need to know is that, in all their shapes and types, they are delicious!

-The traditional, main ingredients needed are either a hard corn one (a ‘shell’) or soft flour tortilla, a meat filling, and a variety of toppings.
+The traditional taco ingredients needed for a Mexican tacos recipe are either a hard corn one (a ‘shell’) or soft flour tortilla, a meat filling, and a variety of toppings.
 So here is what you need to make them:

+Now onto taco fillings!
 Anything goes here.
 Pork, beef, chicken, salmon, prawns, the list goes on.
-As mentioned earlier, the meat can also be ground, grilled, shredded or slow-cooked.
+As mentioned earlier, the meat can also be ground, grilled, shredded or slow-cooked for a tacos recipe.
 If you are vegetarian, you can substitute meat with beans, avocado, halloumi, mushrooms or sweet potato to name a few.

 The really fun part!
 Add whatever you like.
 Popular toppings include: cheese, guacamole, sour cream, rice, all kinds of vegetables, spring onions, cactus, coriander, salad, jalapeños, lime, and chillies.